-- Career development skills are embedded in all courses; - Opportunities for part-time work, placements and work-related learning activities are promoted to students; - Staff continue to widen and strengthen the University's links with employers in all sectors, involving them in curriculum design and encouraging their participation in other aspects of the University's career education and guidance provision; and

-• Staff are provided with up-to-date data on labour market trends and employers' requirements which will inform the service delivered to students.
+- Career development skills are embedded in all courses; - Opportunities for part-time work, placements and work-related learning activities are promoted to students; - Staff continue to widen and strengthen the University's links with employers in all sectors, involving them in curriculum design and encouraging their participation in other aspects of the University's career education and guidance provision; and - Staff are provided with up-to-date data on labour market trends and employers' requirements which will inform the service delivered to students.

 A Law degree is viewed as a valuable asset by a large group of employers across a broad range of sectors both legal and non-legal.
-This course will prepare students for a variety of legal careers including practice as a barrister, solicitor, legal clerk, paralegal or legal executive.
+This course will prepare you for a variety of legal careers including practice as a barrister, solicitor, legal clerk, paralegal or legal executive.
 Our graduates also pursue careers in business, accountancy, the Civil Service, education and local government, amongst others.

 The LLB at Westminster develops graduate attributes in a cohesive and coordinated way.
-In the students final year they are expected to reflect on the graduate attributes they have acquired throughout the degree and identify areas for further development throughout that final year of study.
-Opportunities will be provided by the Law School to encourage this development, through the Law Schools links with employers, alumni in various professions, the wider research community (e.g. through attending conferences) and opportunities for international engagement (for example with international organisations in London or travel abroad).
+In your final year you are expected to reflect on the graduate attributes you have acquired throughout the degree and identify areas for further development throughout that final year of study.
+Opportunities will be provided by the Law School to encourage this development, through the Law School's links with employers, alumni in various professions, the wider research community and opportunities for international engagement (for example with international organisations in London or travel abroad).